ripionck/ripionck/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and building innovative solutions.
 Here are a few things about me:

 - 🔭 I’m currently learning **Data Structure and Algorithms** to advance my coding skills.
-- 🌱 I’m currently working with **Python, Django, Django REST Framework, SQL, MySQL, PostgreSQL, JavaScript, React, Tailwind CSS and Git**
+- 🌱 I’m currently working with **Django, Django REST Framework, MySQL, PostgreSQL, React, Tailwind CSS and Git.**
-- 👯 I’m looking to collaborate on projects related to web development and software engineering.
+- 👯 I’m looking to collaborate on projects related to Web Development and Software Development.

 ### Goals for the Future